TheGoodlike13/liberty_or_death/README.md

 Because I thought it would already be there.
 Which would make sense.
 But it's not and it does not.
 Thanks, latest docs!
 You're so useful.

-Looks like `inetorgperson.schema` does exist though, back in the `/etc/ldap/schema/`, which is also near `ldap.conf` and `slapd.d`, home of the notorious `cn=config`.
+Looks like `inetorgperson.schema` does exist back in the `/etc/ldap/schema/`, which is also near `ldap.conf` and `slapd.d`, home of the notorious `cn=config`.
 Well, whatever, I'll just point to that instead then.